Do you have an existing project to submit?

 What happens after a project has been accepted?

 The MEM is not a funding agency.
 It does not provide organizations with financial support for project development.
-However, in the case of Kiosque projects, it does cover certain costs, such as graphic design, printing, revision, translation (if necessary), and the organization of a small opening event, to be determined on a project-by-project basis.
+However, for Kiosque projects, the MEM does cover certain costs such as graphic design, printing of graphic panels, revision, translation, a small launch, and the organization of two or three cultural activities.

 Components